 36. Maximise birthday freebies

-With the right planning, you could have an amazing day full of free food, coffee and more by getting familiar with all the amazing birthday freebies offered from various retailers across Australia.
+With the right planning, you could have a fantastic day full of free food, coffee and more by getting familiar with all the birthday freebies offered by various retailers across Australia.

 Check out this monster list of freebies that businesses give away when it’s your birthday!

 Frequently Asked Questions (FAQ) – Frugal Living in Australia

 Whilst Australia has a high cost of living, it’s not impossible to be frugal in Australia.
 Strategies like shopping second-hand, house-hacking, meal planning and being careful when grocery shopping can make a huge difference to your living costs.